 Testers search for defects in software and compare the behavior of the system described in the requirements with the real one.

 During the testing stage, bugs missed during development are discovered.
 If a defect is found, the tester makes up a bug report, which is sent to the developers who fix it.
 After this testing is repeated to make sure that the problem has been fixed, and the fix itself did not cause new bugs.
+This is discussed in detail in our online QA engineer classes.

 Testing is repeated until the completion criteria are met.